AguaClara/UASB/Reports and Manuals/fall2018report_draft3.md

 <!--[EM: When was it decided that plate settlers are actually required in a full-scale reactor (assuming conclusions from the Summer 2017 team was correct)?
 Addressed NB]-->

 #### Summer 2018
-The Summer team continued work on hydraulic design of the UASB system.
+The summer team continued work on the hydraulic design of the UASB system.
 The major design project was creating the tipping bucket system to deliver wastewater in pulses.
 The system consists of a pivoting bucket which fills with wastewater before tipping and delivering the wastewater in a large pulse at a high flow rate.
 After brainstorming the idea, the team designed and tested models to determine optimal design and flow rates for the system.
 The team also continued developing code for the entire system, and made a Computer Aided Design (CAD) [model of the UASB reactor](https://cornell47.autodesk360.com/g/shares/SH7f1edQT22b515c761e1224485004ae7e44?viewState=NoIgbgDAdAjCA0IDeAdEAXAngBwKZoC40ARXAZwEsBzAOzXjQEMyzd1C0IBOAEx4GYeAFgBsAWgBMjAGY8xQgKwTxjLl3H8A7KoBGEABwQd-IZrQBfEAF0gA) using Fusion 360.

 <!--[EM: What is a tipping bucket system?
 Addressed -NB]-->